congagen/aulae-content/README.md

-"info": "",  // Feed description (Lib view feed subtitle) "version": 0,  // Version number (Effects updates) "updated_utx": 0,  // Unix timestamp of last update (Effects updates) "thumb_url": ""  // URL of an image representing the feed (Visible in feed managemnt views) }
+"info": "",  // Feed description (Lib view feed subtitle) "version": 0,  // Version number (Effects updates) "updated_utx": 0,  // Unix timestamp of last update (Effects updates) "thumb_url": ""  // URL of an image representing the feed (Visible in feed managemnt views, Optional) }
 ```

 ****2. Feed Content (Optional)****

-The content field contains an object where each key represents an item to be displayed in the AR viewport and map.
+The content field contains an object where each key represents an item to be displayed in the viewport and map.

 Each content item has the following properties: